Skip to content

 screenshots of two thumbnails from videos

 The first one draws you in.
 The emoji ball is confused.
 What’s he confused about?
 What are his friends in the background doing?
 You want to click to find out more.
-While both images are still, the first is clearly in the middle of a story.
+While both images are static, the first is clearly in the middle of a story.
 The second image needs more context to be effective, which means it’s probably not the best choice for a thumbnail.

 3. Design Your Thumbnail with Added Text

-The best thumbnail designs include text that helps potential viewers understand what the video is about.
+On platforms like YouTube, the best thumbnail designs include text that helps potential viewers understand what the video is about.
 You can use Canva or Photoshop to create text overlays that help your videos stand out.
-Check out these examples from Simon Whistler for inspiration.
+Check out these examples from TedEd.

 Thumbnails with text are absolute musts on YouTube, which is the second-biggest search engine in the world!
 There, your videos will compete for viewer attention with only a thumbnail and title to help them stand out.

-4. Create A GIF
+4. Create A Relevant GIF

 bouncing emoji ball gif